 Some changes to the navigation are built into the product.
 Good examples are customizable menus, the choice of what document types are allowed, whether documents are shown in a list view or a grid view, or what CAD outputs are available.

-In future versions, we'll further increase the flexibility.
-If you have suggestions, please contact Esko via your local Customer Services representative.
+Do provide your suggestion to Esko via your local Customer Services representative.